 Hiking can be just as mentally challenging as it is physically.
 Generally, longer hikes are always going to require more mental fortitude, but it’s important to keep in perspective why you want to get into hiking shape in the first place.
 Are you doing it just to impress someone else?
 Are you doing it just so that you can post that cool Instagram photo on your feed?

 Hiking should provide you with an intrinsic reward.
 The good news is that, even if you only hike for one mile on one day a week, you can call yourself a hiker!
-The most important thing is that you’re taking time to disconnect from technology, step outside, listen and observe into the natural world, and tune into your senses.
+The most important thing is that you’re taking time to disconnect from technology, step outside, listen, observe, and tune into your senses.

 Feel free to reach out to me directly (email below), or share your adventure by tagging @thebackpackguide on Instagram!